 The group will arrive at the Delta Inn in Sault Ste.
 Marie at around 2pm on July 28th.
 A limited number of long-term parking spaces will be available at the Delta Inn for those who wish to meet us here – please email Tour Director Jo to reserve a long term parking spot.

 How do I get home or back to my car?
 (GWTA 2019)

 Participants will have the following options available to them to return home from the 2019 GWTA on Friday 2nd August:

 - Pick-up from Sudbury accommodations by family or friends.

 - Coach bus back to long term parking at Georgian College, Barrie.
-The cost of transportation is not included in your registration .
-More details coming soon.
+The cost of transportation is not included in your registration.
+Purchase tickets from Sudbury to Barrie here.

-- At this time we cannot offer coach transportation back to Sault Ste.
+- We are not able to offer coach transportation back to Sault Ste.
 Marie.
 For those people wishing to return to Sault Ste.
-Marie we recommend the following options:
+Marie, we offer the following options:

 - Ontario Northlands bus service from Sudbury to Sault Ste.
 Marie.
 Please prebook yourself, bike and luggage onto this service.

 Please contact Tour Director Jo if you wish to be put in touch with other people who will be travelling back to Sault Ste.
 Marie.